DharaniDJ/springboot-daily-learnings/notes/async-annotation-1.md

 Initially, the executor uses the core 2 threads to start processing the first 2 tasks.
 As these threads are busy, the next 3 tasks are placed into the `ArrayBlockingQueue`, which has a capacity of 3.
 This fills up the queue completely.
 With 5 tasks either being processed or waiting in the queue, there are still 3 tasks left to handle.
 Since the queue is full, the executor will create additional threads, up to the maximum pool size of 4.
 Thus, 2 more threads are spawned to handle the remaining tasks.
 When 8th task comes, since the queue is full and it exceed the maxPoolSize, it will remain alive for up to 1 hour before being terminated if no new tasks arrive, thus optimizing resource use and ensuring efficient task processing.

 ## @Async Annotation
 The `@Async` annotation is used to mark methods that should be executed asynchronously.
-When a method annotated with `@Async` is called, it will be executed in a separate thread.
+When a method annotated with `@Async` is called, it will be executed in a separate thread, without blocking the main thread.

+`@EnableAsync` - Once Spring boot sees this annotation, it will create a bean for `async` classes which is required for processing the task.
+There are so many things like `async interceptor` and other classes which get involved but they will only get their objects/beans or get created when you will put this annotation.
+Otherwise spring unnecessarily will not create a bean for those classes.

 ### Example
 ```java